RxvxntxN/foodies-project/README.md

 # foodies-project

-A web application with beautiful image slider.
+A basic web application with beautiful image slider.

 ## ⚙️ Tools and Technologies Used
 - **Next.js**: React-based framework for server-side rendering.